HOL-Theorem-Prover/HOL/Manual/Developers/developers.md

     If this is required, the line on which this occurs can be exempted by having that line include the substring `UOK` (typically inside an SML comment).
     All Unicode is accepted under `examples`.

--   No use of TABs anywhere
+-   No use of TABs anywhere.

 -   No trailing whitespace.

-We encourage developers to keep their lines to be 80 columns or less.
+We encourage developers to keep their lines under 80 columns in width.

 <!-- # Appropriate Idioms  -->

 # Glossary of common abbreviations in the source code

+These appear with either capitalisation.
+There is a slight tendency to having all upper-case SML identifiers refer to theorems, or functions that returns theorems.

 `abs`
 :   Abstraction.